3elenyi-Kaktus/configurator/readme.md

   Option value type in config file.
 If it mismatches with actual type on config validation, the configurator will autofail the process.

   **Disclaimer**: Configurator (for now) supports only simple types, such as `list`, `str`, `bool`, etc. Complex types (such as `list[int]` or `tuple[int, str]`) won't work from the box, use custom validators for them.
-* `type`
+* `rtype`

-  Option value type.
+  Option value type after validation.
 Used to create a concrete typing while auto-generating proxy config file.
 * `validator`

   Validation function (or basically any callable), which will be applied to the read value on config initialization.
 You can perform your own typechecks in it, and modify final value as you want.
 Default validation just forwards value through implementation without any modifications.